Store Hours

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Covina can help you enjoy your spring activities to the fullest.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Garden Center in Covina is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained